E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/check_dlmeso_dpd/readme.rst

 **Test 4**

-Here instead we propose to add a hard wall orthogonal to the `z` axis: this is done uncommenting the ``surface hard z`` line in the CONTROL file.
+Here instead we propose to add a hard wall orthogonal to the `z` axis: this is done by uncommenting the ``surface hard z`` line in the CONTROL file.
 Running the utility, one obtains

 .. literalinclude:: ./out-4